OMS Senior School at Forest Farm

 D&T is a cross curricular subject allowing students to use other subject knowledge, such as mathematics, science, engineering, computing and art.

-As trainee historians, we investigate past politics, societies, cultures, languages, health, art, education, money, conflicts and more, look at how things have developed over time and connect the dots to understand how we got where we are today.
+As trainee historians, we investigate past politics, societies, cultures, languages, health, art, education, money, conflicts and more, looking at how things have developed over time and connecting the dots to understand how we got where we are today.